MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/index.md

 ## Why adopt AI?

-AI provides automation that enhances individual efficiency and optimize business processes.
-AI frees you to focus on what matters most.
+AI enables automation that boosts individual productivity and optimizes business processes.
+AI frees you to focus on what matters most to your organization.

 ## How to adopt AI

-AI should meet the specific needs of your organization.
-Start with [AI Strategy](./strategy.md) to identify where AI adds value.
-Evaluate whether you should build solutions with Azure PaaS or IaaS services, or purchase a Microsoft Copilot SaaS solution.
-Use [AI Plan](./plan.md) to execute on your AI strategy and move toward production.
+Tailor AI adopt to meet the specific needs of your organization.
+Begin with [AI Strategy](./strategy.md) to identify areas where AI can add value.
+Next, decide whether to build AI solutions using Azure PaaS or IaaS services or to purchase a Microsoft Copilot SaaS solution for each use case.
+Implement your strategy using the [AI Plan](./plan.md) to move AI use cases toward production.

-To ***build*** AI workloads with Azure PaaS or IaaS services, follow the [AI Ready](./ready.md) guidance to establish an AI foundation in Azure.
-If you decided to ***buy*** a Microsoft Copilot SaaS solution, skip to the Ready AI guidance.
+If you choose to ***build*** AI workloads with Azure PaaS or IaaS services, follow the [AI Ready](./ready.md) guidance to establish an AI foundation in Azure.
+If you opt to ***buy*** a Microsoft Copilot SaaS solution, skip to the Ready AI guidance.

-No matter what technology you adopt, everyone must establish processes to [Govern AI](./govern.md), [Manage AI](./manage.md), and [Secure AI](./secure.md).
+Regardless of the technology you adopt, establish processes to [Govern AI](./govern.md), [Manage AI](./manage.md), and [Secure AI](./secure.md) to ensure ongoing success.

 | AI adoption step | Description | Applicable to build (PaaS or IaaS) or buy (SaaS)? |
 |---|---|---|